Mena-Rossini/calculator/README.md

-# calculator
+# TECHNOHACKS PROJECT 2 - CALCULATOR :

-## Description :
+## DESCRIPTION :
-A simple calculator web application built with Baisc HTML, CSS, and JavaScript for performing arithmetic operations.
+A simple calculator web application built with Basic  HTML, CSS, and JavaScript for performing arithmetic operations.
 It allows users to input expressions, calculate results, and store the history of operations.

-## Features :
+## FEATURES :
 * Basic arithmetic operations: addition, subtraction, multiplication, and division.
 * **Responsive design** for various screen sizes.
 * **Storage of calculation history**.
-## Sample code :
+## SAMPLE CODE :
 ### index.html:
 ```
 <!DOCTYPE html>